The Loire Valley’s Chenin Bargains, Australia’s Detailed Shiraz and Unleashing Alto Adige: Weekly Tasting Report (Oct 23-29)

 The Inedito II is the new special release of Lageder, blending several vintages.

-Part of the tasting lineup at Sadie Family wines.
+Part of the tasting lineup at Sadie Family wines, including their pure chenin blanc Rotsbank 2023 (left).

 SADIE FAMILY'S BEST